 Koenigsegg Logo

 Automaker Koenigsegg has adopted a monochrome logo to focus on details.
-By this, she wants to demonstrate high-quality products with accurate and perfect elements.
-In addition, the emblem emphasizes that a large and flawless object is formed from many well-fitted and correctly arranged small parts.
+By doing so, she aims to showcase high-quality products with precise, flawless elements.
+In addition, the emblem emphasizes that a large, flawless object is formed from many well-fitted, correctly arranged small parts.
 All yellow rhombuses in it are repainted in black, and red rhombuses are repainted in white.
 The KCC monogram is kept at the top.
-Only the name of the manufacturer has changed.
+Only the manufacturer’s name has changed.
 The underline in the inscription has disappeared, and the inscription itself has become large.

 Font and Colors